Colinton: Publications

-"Colinton Magazine", published by Colinton Amenity Association, is a full-colour A4-sized glossy publication which includes articles about the past, present and future of the village and surrounding area.
-Currently, copies are hand-delivered to most households within the area, twice a year.
+Colinton Magazine, published by Colinton Amenity Association, is a full-colour A4-sized glossy publication which includes articles about the past, present and future of the village and surrounding area.
+Currently, copies are hand-delivered to most households within the area, once a year in November.

-Monthly A5-sized title "The Dell Directory" is a sister publication of the various editions of "Konect" magazine distributed in West Lothian and south-west Edinburgh.
+Monthly A5-sized title The Dell Directory is a sister publication of the various editions of Konect magazine distributed in West Lothian and south-west Edinburgh.
 Copies are delivered to 5,500 households across Colinton and neighbouring Craiglockhart and Kingsknowe.

-Since 2014, copies of “C&B News” have been distributed through a small number of outlets in central Colinton.
-Originally launched in 1976 as "Currie & Balerno News", this monthly, glossy A4-magazine also covers neighbouring Juniper Green, Baberton Mains, Currie, and Balerno along the Water of Leith.
+C&B News – originally Currie & Balerno News – is a monthly volunteer-run “local community news magazine” (available in print and as a downloadable PDF) covering Colinton and neighbouring Currie, Balerno, Baberton Mains and Juniper Green.
+Originally launched in February 1976, and published 10 times a year, the magazine features local news and articles, contributions from local political representatives, and updates on local planning issues—all voluntarily submitted by local residents.
+The magazine published its 500th issue in October 2024and celebrated its 50th anniversary in February 2026.

-Congregational-focused church magazines in the area include “The Sign” (St Cuthbert’s Scottish Episcopal Church) and “The Parish Publication” (Edinburgh Pentlands Parish Church of Scotland, formed from the union of the former Colinton and Juniper Green churches in 2024).
+Congregational-focused church magazines in the area include The Sign (St Cuthbert’s Scottish Episcopal Church) and The Parish Publication (Edinburgh Pentlands Parish Church of Scotland, formed from the union of the former Colinton Parish Church and Juniper Green Kirk in 2024).